splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 This task describes how to create a detector directly from a chart in a navigator or dashboard covered in :ref:`Step 3: Monitor your platform and cloud infrastructure <navigators-imqs>`.

 1. Access the chart you want to create a detector from.
-This example creates a detector based on the :guilabel:`Memory Used %` chart in the :ref:`Monitor Windows Server and Linux hosts using the Hosts navigator <quickstart-imm/host-navigator-imqs>`.
+This example creates a detector based on the :guilabel:`Memory Used %` chart in the :ref:`Monitor Windows Server and Linux hosts using the Hosts navigator <host-navigator-imqs>`.
 2. Select the :guilabel:`Get Alerts` icon in the upper right of a chart.
 For some chart data, there are built-in templates that make it easy for you create detectors for useful alert conditions.
 For example, for the :guilabel:`Memory Used %` chart, we provide a :guilabel:`Memory utilization % greater than historical norm` detector template.

 This detector sends an alert when memory usage for the last 10 minutes was significantly higher than normal, as compared to the last 24 hours.